gcatanese/openapi-request-response-validation/README.md

-# openapi-request-response-validation
+# OpenAPI validator

 Validation of requests/responses according to the OpenAPI specs.

-This tool allows to make sure that requests and responses exchanged respect the OpenAPI specification of your API.
+This tool allows to verify that requests/responses are valid according to the OpenAPI specification of the API.

 ## How does it work?

 Use Postman to test your API and send `request`, `response` and `headers` to the validator.
-The Test is marked with green when the API specification is respected.
+The Test is passed when the API specification is respected.

 diagram..